Fokke-/bartender.js/README.md

 Type: `string | Element`, Default: `'.bartender'`

-Specify main element as selector string or reference to the element.
+Main element as selector string or reference to the element.

 #### contentEl

 Type: `string | Element`, Default: `'.bartender__content'`

-Specify page content element as selector string or reference to the element.
+Page content element as selector string or reference to the element.

-#### fixed
+#### fixedElementContainer

 Type: `string | Element`, Default: `'.bartender__fixed'`

-Specify fixed element container as selector string or reference to the element.
+Fixed element container as selector string or reference to the element.
 Fixed elements as direct children of main element will work, but using a container is required if you enable focus trap.

 #### switchTimeout